ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 #. `Fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_
    the respective GitHub repository and then clone the forked repository to your computer.

 #.
 In your local repository, create a branch.
 See :ref:`branch_naming`.
-   Comprehensive information on our model for branching is availible in `Branching Model <#Branching Model>`__.
+   Comprehensive information on our model for branching is available in `Branching Model <#Branching Model>`__.

 #.
 Add your new feature and commit it locally.
 Be sure to commit
    frequently as the ability to revert to past commits is often helpful, especially if your change is complex.

 #.
 Test often.
 See `Testing <#Testing>`__ for automating testing.